 Is coding a part of STEM?

-Coding is one of those skills that can be applied broadly across many different disciplines.
+Coding for kids is one of those skills that can be applied broadly across many different disciplines.
 While coding is often compared to learning a language, the skills learned in coding are actually more closely related to the STEM subjects.

 For instance, the process of debugging code aligns nicely with the scientific method.
 Coders and scientists both test their hypotheses through experimentation.
 They observe the results and adjust based on what they see.
 Math concepts can easily be seen in coding.
 Things like measuring distances and working with variables are foundational.
 And many of our technologies and engineering jobs are dependent upon a firm foundation of code.
 When we look at the concepts that make up STEM, coding is linked with each of them.